Balikpapan: Oil development

 On 10 February 1897, a small refinery company, Mathilda, began the first oil drilling.
 Building of roads, wharves, warehouses, offices, barracks, and bungalows started when the Dutch oil company Bataafsche Petroleum Maatschappij (BPM) arrived in the area.

 Second World War

 On 24 January 1942, a Japanese invasion convoy arrived at Balikpapan and was attacked by four United States Navy destroyers that sank three Japanese transports.
 The Japanese army landed and met with no opposition by the Dutch troops, which had been ordered to evacuate after destroying the oil installations.
-In responds to this, the Japanese massacred 78 Dutch POWs and civilians.
+In response to this, the Japanese massacred 78 Dutch POWs and civilians.

 Royal Australian Air Force (RAAF) intelligence determined that half of all lubricating oils used by the Japanese military and 60 percent of all their aviation fuel came from refineries in Balikpapan, and it was therefore an extremely important target.
 The American 380th Bombardment Group under the command of the RAAF, including the famous B-24 Liberator Shady Lady, attacked the oil refineries in August 1943 from Darwin, Australia.
 Amazingly, there were no aircraft losses, despite the crash landing and subsequent repair of the Shady Lady.